skarab42/tson/README.md

 const tpl = t.tuple([t.string(), t.number(), t.string()]); // [string, number, string]
 ```

-💔 The following code does not work, TypeScript can not infer tuple values properly.
+💔 The following code does not work, TypeScript can not infer array values properly.
 Use the `as const` workaround to do this.

 ```ts
 const types = [t.string(), t.number(), t.string()];